 The sole intention of this book is to get you winning at the tables.

-He only sells his book via his website (www.blackrain79.com) and he’s not on Amazon just yet.
+He only sells his book via his website (www.blackrain79.com).

 He includes great example hands for each play that clearly show you how to use the play at hand.